jaballer/postmark-api-mcp/README.md

 - Support for both stdio and HTTP transports
 - Configurable via environment variables
 - Error handling and validation
+- Health check endpoint for monitoring
+- Rate limiting and logging configuration
+- Docker support for development and production

 ## Prerequisites

 - Node.js 16 or higher
 - npm or yarn
 - A Postmark account with an API token
+- Docker and Docker Compose (optional, for containerized deployment)

 ## Installation